John Eliot (translator): The Ortho-epia Gallica

 Apart from a scholarly facsimile published in 1968, some excerpts printed in a small private press edition in 1928, and an Early English Books ("EEBO") version on Amazon, the Ortho-epia Gallica has been out of print since 1593, and only five copies of the original have survived.

 Jack Lindsay says it is "a book the sprightly raciness of which none can deny ...the testament of an age when ... a sense of colour and character pervaded all, man-of-action and man-of-letters, so that every gallant is half a poet and every poet half a swasher.
 On this common ground of courageous merriment they all met; and there it is that Shakespeare and Eliot might have boused together and amused themselves with the chatter and febrile rages of Doll Tearsheet, and by their side some roaring Alsatian bravo..."

 It was a book for teaching French to English students.
 It is mostly in a series of dialogues, French and English together either in matching columns or facing pages, many with a third column of phonetically-spelt French to help English students pronounce the French.
 Both the English and the French versions of the dialogues are lively and colloquial, easily accessible to a modern reader with no scholarly background.

 The book takes material from many authors, including Rabelais, Boiastuau, Erasmus and Du Bartas, mostly unacknowledged, and is also a satire of several contemporary language teachers and authors, including Holyband and Florio.
-David Thomas says that Eliot deserves credit "for the brilliant way in which he manages to mold Goulart's rather staid commentary into a convincing, erudite, and even at times lively dialogue between the scholarly tutor (who represents Eliot himself) and his aspiring pupil.
+David Thomas says that Eliot deserves credit "for the brilliant way in which he manages to mould Goulart's rather staid commentary into a convincing, erudite, and even at times lively dialogue between the scholarly tutor (who represents Eliot himself) and his aspiring pupil.
 Only a reprinting of the two texts in parallel columns ... can show fully with what agility Eliot skips and prances in and out of the pages of his raw material, interpolating whole passages of his own invention, introducing a greater compactness or a more logical order into the often rather diffuse commentary offered by Goulart, retaining words and phrases which strike his imagination or which he thinks will be useful for his reader, discarding whole paragraphs which he (and we) would find boring, and generally creating a picture which is both illuminating and entertaining."

 The Ortho-epia includes the first printed use of "thanks" (the Oxford English Dictionary's earliest reference is to Love's Labour's Lost, which it dates at 1598).
 Also for the first printed use of "till the Cow come home."

 There are four pages in manuscript in the British Library (two leaves or sheets of paper written on front and back) of John Eliot’s Ortho-epia Gallica, folios 115 and 116 of a volume titled ‘An English Heraldic Manuscript’ (Harley MS 834).